sous-chefs/samba/README.md

 Resources/Providers
 ===================

-This cookbook includes a resource/provider for managing Samba users with the smbpasswd program.
+This cookbook includes a resource/provider for managing samba users with the smbpasswd program.

     samba_user "jtimberman" do
       password "plaintextpassword"